-What performance do you as an employer expect from your employees?
+What performance does you as an employer expect from your employees?

 What is performance?

-A commonly used performance equation is seeing performance as a function of three elements, individual ability, motivation and the opportunity to perform in a specific context.
-Just called AMO.
+A commonly used performance equation is viewing performance as a function of three elements, individual ability, motivation and the opportunity to perform in a specific context.
+Or AMO for short.

 The performance equation is a helpful reminder for us to always aim to hire motivated capability: people with the can do (ability) and the will do (motivation) factors relevant to the job and providing them with the tools to do the job (opportunity).